 About

-Resource and Activity Visualization Engine, RAVEN for short, is a component of the web-based platform NEST.
-NEST is the Mission Planning, Sequencing and Analysis (MPSA) Team's platform to provide a cohesive user experience to multi-mission users that require activity planning, sequencing, validation and analysis capabilities.
+Resource and Activity Visualization Engine, RAVEN for short, is a web-based application allowing multi-mission users to visualize plan, predicted, observed and telemetry data.

 Capabilities

 RAVEN

 RAVEN allows users to view science planning, spacecraft activities, resource usage and predicted data, and/or any time-based data.
 The visualization happens in the context of a timeline via a web browser.
 Moreover, this information can be viewed simultaneously by different users/teams distributed in different geographical location with the purpose of collaboration when visualizing activity plans and command sequences.